Parkinson's Books & Resources

-An anthology of experiences, inspiration, resources, opinions and information, written by and about people from many countries who live with Parkinson disease.
+Available for FREE download in PDF format, this anthology offers experiences, inspiration, resources, opinions and information, written by and about people from many countries who live with Parkinson disease.
 Real experts -- people with PD -- share their hard-earned wisdom.

 A powerful journal of personal healing, Tremors in the Universe is a smart and witty self-help narrative that candidly shares author Robert Baittie's inspirational journey with Parkinson's disease and spirituality.

 (Paperback published 1999 by LPC)

 Linda Williams served as the first major gifts fundraiser at The Michael J. Fox Foundation (MJFF).
 While working at MJFF, Linda was diagnosed with primary progressive aphasia, a rare form of dementia.
 Her daughter, actress Kimberly Williams-Paisley, chronicles her family's journey with her mother's disease in "Where the Light Gets In".
 With a foreword by Michael J. Fox, Linda and Kimberly's story is an intimate portrait of a family coping with the ripple effects of diagnosis.

 "Songs of Hope" features a superb collection of music from a virtual "who's who" of singers/songwriters, including Bonnie Raitt and David Crosby & Graham Nash.

 A podcast series co-hosted by Tonya and Chad Walker that seeks to encourage, connect and educate the Parkinson's community.